acadTags/Automated-Social-Annotation/README.md

 * The CiteULike-a and CiteULike-t datasets are from *Collaborative topic regression with social regularization for tag recommendation* (Wang, Chen, and Li, 2013, [link](https://sites.cs.ucsb.edu/~binyichen/IJCAI13-400.pdf)).
 * The whole Microsoft Concept Graph is acquired from https://concept.research.microsoft.com/Home/Introduction.

-# How to cite
+# How to Cite

-Please use the bibtex below if you used the implementation and [datasets]( https://github.com/acadTags/Automated-Social-Annotation/tree/master/datasets) in this study.
+Please cite with the bibtex below if you used the implementation and [datasets]( https://github.com/acadTags/Automated-Social-Annotation/tree/master/datasets) in this study.

 ```
 @ARTICLE{Dong2020jman,